jsanzolac/extract-paragraphs-with-aws-textract/README.md

 UPCOMING FEATURES:

 - Address abstract cases with the paragrpah_constructor function.
-- Export data in different formats
+- Export data in different formats.
+- AWS Cloudformation template for a serverless architecture to execute the functions.
 Please feel free to suggest new features or improvements to the current code.